Accelerating Primal-dual Methods for Regularized Markov Decision Processes: Numerical results

 \section{Numerical results}

-In this section, we examine the performance of \Cref{alg:ANG1} and \Cref{alg:ANG2} on several MDP problems. \Cref{sec:exp1} compares \Cref{alg:ANG1} and \Cref{alg:ANG2} in a complete-information case where the transition probabilities and the rewards are known exactly. \Cref{sec:exp2} is concerned with the problem where the rewards are given with different levels of Gaussian noises.
-Finally, a sample-based example is studied in \cref{sec:exp3}.
+In this section, we examine the performance of \Cref{alg:ANG1} and \Cref{alg:ANG2} with several different examples. \Cref{sec:exp1} compares \Cref{alg:ANG1} and \Cref{alg:ANG2} in a complete-information case where the transition probabilities and the rewards are known exactly.
+A comparison with an existing method in \cite{zhan2021policy} is showcased in this setting as well.
+The sample-based setting is investigated in \cref{sec:exp3}, where we give an adapted version of INGAD with sample access, and test its performance on two different MDPs.